Tony Oliva: Minor leagues

 Oliva arrived in the US in the spring of 1961.
 During spring training that year, he appeared in the Twins' final three games, collecting seven hits in ten at bats.
 The Twins, however, had already filled their minor league rosters and released Oliva, with some saying it was due to his poor outfield play.
 Having nowhere else to go, Oliva traveled to Charlotte, North Carolina to train with a friend who played for a Minnesota Twins Class A farm team.
 His quick wrists, long frame, and "unharnessed power" impressed Charlotte general manager Phil Howser, who placed a call and convinced the Twins to re-sign the potential star.

 Due to a paperwork switch at Oliva's arrival in the US to reflect the name and birthdate of his younger brother Pedro Jr. (born 1941) in order to appear younger to major league scouts, many newspapers reported the 21-year-old Tony as his 18-year-old sibling.
 The name stuck and Oliva officially changed his name to Tony Pedro Oliva in the late 1990s.

 The Twins assigned Oliva to the class-D Wytheville Twins in the Appalachian League, where he played in 64 games and led the league with a .410 batting average, but had a low fielding percentage of .854.
 After finishing second to Orlando Cepeda in batting average in the Puerto Rico leagues in winter ball, Oliva was sent to single-A Charlotte in the South Atlantic League, where he played 127 games and hit .350 with 17 home runs and 93 RBIs.
 He was called up to the major leagues with nine games left and debuted for the Twins on September 9, 1962, hitting a searing .444 in 12 plate appearances.

 In 1963, he was invited to spring training with the Twins and management hoped that the lefty Oliva would counterbalance their right-handed sluggers Bob Allison and Harmon Killebrew.
 While there, he became friends with teammate, and fellow Cuban, shortstop Zoilo Versalles, who quickly became convinced that Oliva was "the new Ty Cobb", citing their similarities in hitting ability, speed, and arm strength.
 However, Oliva failed to make the Twins' major league team and was assigned to the Dallas-Fort Worth Rangers, the club's Class AAA affiliate in the Pacific Coast League.
 Disappointed, Oliva started the season slow, compiling a .235 average in his first two months.
 He recovered, however, and finished the minor league season with a .304 batting average with 23 home runs and 74 RBI.
 This earned him a call up for the final few games of the 1963 major league season.
 Once again he responded with a sizzling bat, hitting .429 in just 7 at-bats.
+Oliva first met César Tovar in 1963 and the two players became friends and later became roommates for seven years until 1972, when Tovar was traded to the Philadelphia Phillies.